Review of: Boss CH-1 Super ChorusProduct by: Gabriel Tanaka

 Sound & Performance:

 The Boss CH-1 adds a lush expanse to your sound with its gentle motion.
 It’s like waves washing up on a shore.
 Adjusting the Effect Level and Depth controls let you saturate your sound nicely for thick sound.
 The effect sounds very full-range, and I like how the EQ knob lets you accentuate the highs or lows.
+You can also use subtle Effect Level and/or Depth settings to get that “barely there” chorus sound that adds a little hint of magic to your clean tones.
+Simply beautiful.

 I highly recommend trying it in stereo through two heavily distorted amps.
 You’ll be in Zakk Wylde territory instantly with a sound so huge it must be heard to believe.
 The warmth of this pedal comes through on clean and dirty sounds, making it easy to see why it’s still in production.
+In mono mode it’s not quite as flexible as the TC Electronic Corona Mini Chorus, Red Witch Empress Chorus, or Chase Bliss Audio Warped Vinyl pedals, but the CH-1 is still a serious contender if you’re looking for some solid stereo chorus effects.

 Let’s see the bottom line.